 In reality, having a large wardrobe gives you too many options to process, which results in you feeling like you have nothing to wear.

 Have you heard the statement:

 You wear 20% of the pieces in your wardrobe, 80% of the time

-4. Reduced Stress! //
+4 // Reduced Stress!

-Once you finish with decluttering and refine your routine, you will actually find more time to do the things you love and enjoy!
+Once you’ve decluttered and refined your routine, you will actually find more time to do the things you love and enjoy!

 If you are in the mist of decluttering or spend all of your time cleaning and organizing, you may have a hard time seeing how it is possible.

 Will you start gardening, read more books, learn a new skill, discover your passions, spend more time with your children?